luslab/luslab.github.io/_docs/reproducibility/containerised_notebook.md

 `srun --ntasks=1 --mem=16G --time=16:00:00 --partition=int --pty bash`

-It is useful to run this command from a `tmux` or `screen` session started on a login node, so you don't lose your interactive node with RStudio in case you disconnect from CAMP.
+It is useful to run this command from a `tmux` or `screen` session started on a login node, so you don't lose your interactive node with Jupyter in case you disconnect from CAMP.

 4) Upload ("source") this function into your Bash session: `source ~/.aliases.sh`.